SpaceDorgi/FindingHiddenGems/README.txt

    - `pip install -r requirements.txt`

-EXECUTION (Satya, I will need some help here, and we will likely need to update it)
+EXECUTION

 A) Example usage for building a model to compute recommendations:
 1. Building a demo model from scratch using the notebooks:
    - Go to the example usage directory
    - Open the example_usage_notebook.ipynb notebook
    - Update the file paths to point to your local dataset location or use the subsets provided in the example usage directory
    - Run the notebook cells in order to process the data, extract features, train the model, evaluate it, and generate recommendations.
    - Note this notebook was used on a smaller subset of the data for demonstration purposes.
 For full scale training, refer to the detailed notebooks below.